thejiral/Separator-filtration_system/README.md

 Assemble partB.
 Crimp the Microfit connector and insert it in part B. Add the magnet in the central hole.
 Make sure it is oriented the correct way.

-One magnet holder goes into each side of the bed profiles on the front side, four in total.
+One magnet holder goes into each side of both bed profiles on the front side, four in total.
 Test install each module.
 When a module is pulled in place by the profile magnet it is time to install part B at the profile.
 Two M3 T-nuts are inserted (with the two wholes close to each other), loosely screw partB to the T-nuts and move it forward to the module until the microfit connnection is closed.
 Fasten partB in the orientation where the connection is aligned.

-Optional: 2 WAGO clamps can be mounted sideways with the WAGE clamp mount and the 3 positive cables go to one clamp and the 3 negative cables to the other clamp.
-The other side is connected to a 24V fan control pin.
+Optional: 2 WAGO clamps can be mounted sideways with the WAGO clamp mount and the 3 positive cables go to one clamp and the 3 negative cables to the other clamp.
+The other side is connected to a 24V fan control pin or the 24V hotendheater outlet.